TedHusted/awake/awake.md/awake.md

 * Elysium Infrastructure, and
 * Terran Encounters.

-Phoebe: The video is to remind us of the seriousness of the Omnibot threat.
+Phoebe: The reel is to remind us of the seriousness of the Omnibot threat.
 I worry that we have become complacent with our current stalemate.

 Iapetus: If by stalemate, you mean “live and let live”.